almuthmeier/DynOpt/DynOpt/README.md

 In order to conduct the statistical tests, run code/metrics/stattest_calculator.py.
 It takes metric_db.csv as input and outputs for each possible algorithm pair one file in the stattest subdirectory.

 Further explanations about the usage of the modules can be found in the [implementation hints](Implementation_hints.md) and in the code itself.

+## Update November 2018

+- returnseq=True only possible with tftlrnn and tfrnn